 Answer all of the questions, check all of the boxes that need to be checked, and make sure the application you submit is complete and accurate.
 There are strategies that can be used to address certain circumstances.
 If you are unsure, contact a Certified Federal Résumé Writer.

 Always follow each vacancy announcement specification to screen yourself in, not out.
 For example:

 Job-Hunt's Federal Job Search Expert, Camille Carboneau Roberts, established CC Career Services in 1989 to provide total career management services to help clients land jobs faster.
-Key services include federal resumes, private sector resumes, military-to-federal resumes, and social media resumes and profiles.
-Contact Camille at Camille@ccCareerServices.com, 208.522.4455, through her web site ccCareerServices.com, and also through social media links, like her LinkedIn Profile.
-Follow Camille on Twitter @CamilleRoberts, Friend her on Facebook at CamilleCarboneauRoberts and CC Career Services, join her Federal Job Search Group on LinkedIn, and visit her Google Plus Profile.
+Expert services include federal resumes, private sector resumes, military-to-federal resumes, and social media resumes and profiles.
+Contact Camille via email at Camille@ccCareerServices.com, through LinkedIn, Twitter (@CamilleRoberts), or Facebook (CC Career Services).